Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, and just 6 simple ingredients!

-If you try out this recipe, don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave comment down below and let me know how you liked it!
+If you try out this vegan mochi cake, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave comment down below letting me know how you liked it!
 I love seeing all of your tasty recreations 🙂 Happy baking!

 Vegan Mochi Cake